jersou/mouse-actions/README.md

     * handle errors correctly
     * use anyhow ?
 * add more tests
-* cancel shape if no move after few ms (400 ms ?)
-* only one instance, kill,
-* ability to kill old instance
+* single instance → kill the old instance

 ### Low